Sport. Health. Nutrition. Gym. For style

 Russia: October 5

-Coincides with World Teachers' Day since 1994, until that time the date was “floating”, teachers were honored on the first Sunday of October, and the holiday itself arose only after the Great Patriotic War.
-Before that, there was no time for holidays, but before the revolution, parents often assigned the functions of a teacher to tutors and nannies, so it’s impossible to talk about a more or less unified system in the mass.
-On this day, many schools in the country still practice the Soviet habit of arranging “days of self-government”: when children conduct classes shortened on the occasion of the holiday, and teachers accept congratulations, gifts and, of course, luxurious bouquets of flowers from students and grateful parents.
-There are a lot of real fans of the profession among the mentors of our children, despite all the difficulties of modern school education.
+It has coincided with World Teachers' Day since 1994; before that time, the date was “floating”, teachers were honored on the first Sunday of October, and the holiday itself arose only after the Great Patriotic War.
+Before this, there was no time for holidays, and before the revolution, parents often assigned the functions of teachers to tutors and nannies, so it is impossible to talk about a more or less unified system among the masses.
+On this day, many schools in the country still practice the Soviet habit of organizing “days of self-government”: when children conduct classes shortened on the occasion of the holiday, and teachers accept congratulations, gifts and, of course, luxurious bouquets of flowers from students and grateful parents.
+Among our children's mentors there are many true fans of the profession, despite all the difficulties of modern school education.

 Arab countries: February 28